-Within the world of Heathenry, the word “Cult” can have two different definitions, but the intent of this article is to bring awareness to a specific definition, so I’ll briefly explain the differences between the two and then focus on the intent of this blog.
+Within the world of Heathenry, the word “cult” can have two different definitions, but the intention of this article is to bring awareness to a specific definition and so I will briefly explain the differences between the two and then focus on the intent of this post.

-Infallibility: A leader of a malicious cult will often claim to have some sort of information unreachable by anyone else, therefore giving them a status of unquestionable Infallibility.
-I have personally come into contact with a person who claimed to be a “World Walker” and the only seeress who has been welcomed inside the gates of Asgard in over 2,000 years.
-She claimed to be betrothed to Loki himself and insists that she has innumerable contacts with all of the Gods and Goddesses of Asgard.
-Another person I’ve only heard of, claims she’s one of Odin’s wives and therefore what she says is word directly from the Gods, and therefore indisputable.
-Over the years I’ve heard of others claiming to have distinct memories of past lives or be in direct contact with divine entities etc..
-Regardless of the gender or personal approach of the leader, their goal is to create a group of unquestioning followers who hang on every word of their divine leader.
-Some of these are of course extreme examples, and not every group leader will exhibit these extreme traits.
-Sometimes this behavior manifests itself in more subtle ways such as claiming moral superiority over another group.
-They’ll shut down conversation and take an “I’m right, you’re wrong” stance any time they’re challenged.
-One thing that is almost always a factor is the leader’s ego, therefore free thought, open dialog and debate is often squelched.
+Infallibility: A leader of a malicious cult will often claim to have some sort of information that is unreachable by anyone else, therefore giving them a status of unquestionable infallibility.
+I have personally come into contact with a person who claimed to be a “World Walker” as well as the only seeress who had been welcomed inside the gates of Asgard in over 2,000 years.
+She claimed to be betrothed to Loki himself and insisted that she had innumerable contacts with all of the gods and goddesses of Asgard.
+Another person I’ve only heard of claims she’s one of Odin’s wives and therefore what she says is word directly from the Gods, and therefore indisputable.
+Over the years I’ve heard of others claiming to have distinct memories of past lives or be in direct contact with divine entities, and the like.
+Regardless of the gender or personal approach of the leader, the goal is to create a group of unquestioning followers who hang on every word of their divine leader.
+Some of these are, of course, extreme examples and not every group leader will exhibit these extreme traits.
+Sometimes this behavior manifests itself in more subtle ways, such as claiming moral superiority over another group.
+They’ll shut down conversations and take an “I’m right, you’re wrong” stance any time they’re challenged.
+One thing that is almost always a factor is the leader’s ego and therefore free thought, open dialogue, and debate is often squelched.

-Loyalty: Its common for any group to want it’s adherents to express some sort of loyalty, but some over the years have taken loyalty to a whole other level.
-Preying on the fact that Heathen culture is one built on Honor as a foundational stone, groups will demand that an oath be taken by the new followers, and insist that the oath be taken before they’re accepted as “one of them” This is usually met with pressure being applied by the leadership with promises of special information or privileges so that new new follower is encouraged to make a quick decision of “in or out”.
-Once a member has taken an oath, they’re subject to shaming if they even think about leaving the group, threats of being considered dishonorable or an oathbreaker and blacklisted from the entire Heathen community are often thrown around as ways to keeping their adherents through fear of being ostracized.
-I have seen groups “test” the loyalty of their members by asking them to do immoral or illegal acts and I’ve even heard of one instance where a gun was allegedly put to a member’s head so that leadership could gauge their reaction and deem them either worthy or unworthy.
+Loyalty: It’s common for any group to want its adherents to express some sort of loyalty, but some over the years have taken loyalty to a whole other level.
+Preying on the fact that Heathen culture is one built with honor as a foundational stone, groups will demand that an oath be taken by new followers and insist that the oath be taken before they’re accepted as “one of them”.
+This is usually met with pressure being applied by the leadership, with promises of special information or privileges so that new followers are encouraged to make the quick decision of “in or out”.
+Once a member has taken an oath, if they even think about leaving the group they’re subject to shaming and threats of being considered dishonorable or an ‘oathbreaker’ or even blacklisted from the entire Heathen community are often thrown around as ways to keeping their adherents through fear of being ostracized.
+I have seen groups “test” the loyalty of their members by asking them to do immoral or illegal acts, and I’ve even heard of one instance where a gun was allegedly put to a member’s head so that leadership could gauge their reaction and deem them either worthy or unworthy.

-Reprogramming: Cultic groups often use deceptive means to gain the trust and acceptance of potential members and once someone becomes a member, they’ll undergo some sort of “reprogramming”.
-In the Heathen Community this often occurs in the form restricting the adherents flow of information.
-Usually by disallowing them to associate with other groups or restricting what types of books they should read.
-Anytime a person is discouraged or forbidden from doing their own research and finding a group or path that is right for them is typically more subtle warning sign of manipulation
+Reprogramming: Cultic groups often use deceptive means to gain the trust and acceptance of potential members, and once someone becomes a member they’ll undergo some sort of “reprogramming”.
+In the Heathen community this reprogramming often occurs in the form restricting the adherent’s flow of information.
+This is usually done by disallowing association with other groups or restricting what types of books they should read.
+A person being discouraged or forbidden from doing their own research and/or finding a group or path that is right for them is typically a more subtle warning sign of manipulation

 Exploitation: In nearly all cultic groups, the hidden agenda behind a leader’s motivation, other than feeding their ego, is to exploit their members in some way.
-Few groups have been known to exploit their members sexually by requiring sex in exchange for membership or acceptance, but most within the Heathen community exploit their membership psychologically or financially.
-This usually comes in the form of unreasonably high membership dues or fees or insisting that a member pledge a percentage of their pay check.
-Now, it is important to understand that not all groups who ask for money are cultic, as caring for a group of people or hosting public events or gatherings can be costly, so most groups share this cost by asking for donations from those who can.
-Asking for voluntary donations crosses over into the realm of exploitation when it’s a requirement for acceptance or when the fruits of that cost are inconsistent with how much they’re receiving or even non-existent.
-Not all groups that ask for money are bad, but requiring “Tribute” to be able to associate with them, and then not being able to see where your money is going is usually a good sign of a dishonest group at the very least.
+A few groups have been known to exploit their members sexually by requiring sex in exchange for membership or acceptance, but most within the Heathen community exploit their membership psychologically or financially.
+This usually comes in the form of unreasonably high membership dues or fees or insisting that a member pledge a percentage of their paycheck.
+Now, it is important to understand that not all groups who ask for money are cults, as caring for a group of people or hosting public events or gatherings can be costly and so most groups share this cost by asking for donations from those who can.
+Asking for voluntary donations crosses over into the realm of exploitation when it becomes a requirement for acceptance or when the fruits of that cost are inconsistent with how much they’re receiving – or even non-existent.
+Not all groups that ask for money are bad, but requiring “tribute” to be able to associate with them and then not being able to see where your money is going is usually a good sign of a dishonest group, at the very least.